-Exclusion Please explain We have excluded our Cotai Our Cotai Water Jet ferry service operations are excluded because their water withdrawal is very limited in scope.
-The operation's primary consumption of water is through the use Water Jet ferry service from our of restrooms.
-Data for Cotai Water Jet is difficult to collect and the impacts are believed to be considered insignificant.
-We nonetheless continue to monitor these operations as disclosure. necessary for potential water risks and impacts.
+Exclusion Please explain Our Cotai Water Jet ferry service operations are excluded because their water withdrawal is very limited in scope.
+The operation's primary consumption of water is through the use of restrooms.
+Data for Cotai Water Jet is difficult to collect and the impacts are believed to be insignificant.
+We nonetheless continue to monitor these operations as Jet ferry service. necessary for potential water risks and impacts.